mgechev/blog.mgechev.com/_drafts/multi-user-video-conference-webrtc.markdown

 Since Firefox and Chrome still support the WebRTC API with `moz` and `webkit` prefixes, we need to take care of it.

+Great!
+So far our future app will work on Chrome and Firefox!

-Now lets create a service, called `VideoStream`, which is responsible for providing us a media stream:
+Now lets create a service, called `VideoStream`, which is responsible for providing us a media stream to the other components in the application:

 {% highlight bash %}
 yo angular:factory VideoStream